'Reluctant Psychonaut' Michael Pollan Embraces 'New Science' Of Psychedelics

 GROSS: ...To take a hallucinogenic - yeah.

-GROSS: Let's take another break.
-If you're just joining us, my guest is Michael Pollan.
-You probably know him from his books about food and plants, but his new book is about the history and the current use of psychedelics.
-The book is called "How To Change Your Mind: What The New Science Of Psychedelics Teaches Us About Consciousness, Dying, Addiction, Depression, And Transcendence."
-We'll be right back.
+BIANCULLI: Michael Pollan, speaking with Terry Gross last year.
+His most recent book is called "How To Change Your Mind: What The New Science Of Psychedelics Teaches Us About Consciousness, Dying, Addiction, Depression, And Transcendence."
+More after a break.
 This is FRESH AIR.

 POLLAN: Yeah, psilocybin.
 Yeah.

-POLLAN: Well, I worked with a guide that I call Mary in the book who was a incredibly empathetic, compassionate therapist.
+POLLAN: Yeah.
+Well, I worked with a guide that I call Mary in the book, who was an incredibly empathetic, compassionate therapist.
 She was roughly my age.
 And she prepared me very carefully.
 I had to fill out lots of medical forms.
 I had to fill out an autobiographical statement.
 She wanted to know everything about me.
 And then, you know, she offered me her own set of flight instructions, you know, which was that if you see something scary, don't run away.

 So I worked with her, and she - it was a pretty high dose.
 I was trying to simulate the dose being used in the clinical trials.
 And so I worked with about 4 grams of mushroom - not the derivative, but the mushroom itself.
 And I had an experience that was by turns, you know, frightening and ecstatic and weird.